VHT Home

 The Auburn Trail goes under the Lehigh Trail just east of Phillips Road

 Limited parking is available at Rawson Rd and on the shoulder of NY 251.
-There are larger parking lots in Lehigh Crossing Park off of NY 251 and Fishers Fire House No. 1 off of Fishers Main St. And a small parking lot on Phillips Rd, with a second one on Phillips Rd by the Lehigh Trail.
+There are larger parking lots in Lehigh Crossing Park off of NY 251 and Fishers Fire Station No. 1 off of Fishers Main St. And a small parking lot on Phillips Rd, with a second one on Phillips Rd by the Lehigh Trail.

-This is full multi-use trail with a fine stone dust surface, 10-feet wide.
+This is a full multi-use trail with a fine stone dust surface, 10-feet wide.
 Neighboring properties range from Town Park to industrial storage yards.
 A branch of Irondequoit Creek parallels for some distance.
 The Lehigh Trail crosses on a large railroad truss bridge.
 Next to it is a full ADA compliant ramp to the Lehigh Trail.

 The Seneca Trail goes south just west of the Maple Ave crossing, and north after the trail crosses Rawson Rd.
 The Trolley Trail, a footpath, parallels the Auburn Trail from that junction to Lehigh Crossing Park.
-And the Domine Trail foot path branches off and joins with the Lehigh Trail.
+And the Domine Trail footpath branches off and joins with the Lehigh Trail.

 In Fishers, next to the trail is the oldest standing railroad building in the country: a stone pump house.
 This was the first section of rail of what was to become the New York Central Railroad.
 The tracks were originally wood with an iron strap on top.

-Main Street Fishers to Wolston Road
+Main Street Fishers to Woolston Road

 At Fishers Road